rancherfederal/slem_stig/README.md

 stig_medium_user_input.sh: this script takes the data from DISA STIG SLE Micro 5 v1r1 for any "medium vulnerabilities" that requires customization on a per user/organizational use and applies the recommended fixes.

 stig_low.sh: this script takes the data from DISA STIG SLE Micro 5 v1r1 for any "low vulnerabilities" and applies the recommended fixes.

+stig_pkg_installs.sh: this script is where you place any packages that DISA STIG may require to be installed so that they can run as a single transaction.

 # Findings